- Are there any prerequisites for these courses?

 - Once enrolled in a course, do I have access to the UF library services?

-- Will these courses count towards the Aquatic Animal Health Certificate that the University of Florida offers to veterinary students?
+- Will these courses count towards the Aquatic Animal Medicine Certificate that the University of Florida offers to veterinary students?

 - Who should I contact regarding technical assistance during a course?